Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 keywords: network, networking, cluster, switch, Ethernet, ports, IP, Supermicro 1014S, ACR12N4H
 ---

-This section explains the networking prerequisites, outlines the recommended configuration, and explains how you can connect to redundant switches or to a single switch.
+This section explains the networking prerequisites, outlines the recommended configuration, and explains how to connect to redundant switches or to a single switch.

 {% include content-reuse/see-technical-specifications.md %}